opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 We have our NodeJS web servers hosted on AWS Singapore zone.
 Our NoSQL database that stores only form fields and not form data is managed by MongoDB Atlas, and also hosted on AWS Singapore zone.
 We use AWS SES to send out mails, which are not open mail relays, have valid SPF and DKIM records, and encrypts form data before sending them over to government SGMail.
 Our web servers are protected with Cloudflare SSL, their Anti-DDoS protection and Web Application Firewall.
 We use Pingdom for website performance and availability monitoring, and have AWS CloudWatch alarms, together with CloudTrail that monitors activity and GuardDuty for threat intelligence monitoring.
 Our Data Collation Tool is built with vanilla Javascript and is a static site on S3.

 We have undergone rigorous penetration testing, vulnerability assessment and infrastructure review by both world renowned security testers and CSG.
 Our [July 2020 pentest report](https://go.gov.sg/form-pentest) by renowned security firm Cure53 found a solid security standing.
 We have also written a >74 page NIST security review documenting our security best practices.

+## Support for Internet Explorer

+Support for internet explorer is no longer available for Forms.
+Please use alternatives like Chrome, Firefox and Edge.

 ### How do I suggest changes to this user guide?